Regadeveloper/WMarvelTableView/Readme.md

 I chose **Hulk** as the primary character for real API calls simply out of personal preference—he's a more complete example, with the API returning more data.
 If the app were to display every value from the response, Hulk provides one of the most detailed entries.

+## 🔍 SearchBar

+I implemented a `UISearchController` because it's the easiest way to add a searchbar without having to worry about logic nor constraints.
+For the implementation I `DispatchWorkItem` which I had never used before to allow some buffer between the user input and actually doing the search.
+This way we avoid multiple updates to the view, multiple calls to the API and, in general, a bad experience for the user and the server.
+I put a delay of 0.5 because it allows some margin for the user to write but not too long that the user has to wait after finishing.

 ## ✅ Testing

 ### 🧪 Unit Testing